Area

 Dr. Hesham Ahmed

-Luleå University of Technology, Sweden
+Luleå University of Technology (SE)

 Dr. Laurine Choisez

-H5 – Digitalization for Circularity
+H5 – Digitalization for circularity

 Scope